-Vanessa was born in 1968 at Hermannsburg, a mission established by German Lutheran missionaries at the end of the 19th century.
+Vanessa was born in 1968 at Ntaria (Hermannsburg), a mission established by German Lutheran missionaries at the end of the 19th century.
 Vanessa’s grandmother’s brother is Albert Namatjira and she is the niece of award winning artist Ivy Pareroultja’s.
-Ivy remembers nursing Vanessa and her brother Reinhold Inkamala in Hermannsburg.
+Ivy remembers nursing Vanessa and her brother Reinhold Inkamala (also painter at Iltja Ntjarra) in Hermannsburg.

 Vanessa currently lives in Alice Springs and paints in the watercolour tradition.
 She paints the landscape of her ancestors, which is also the country she belongs to.